General Psychology CU Boulder OReilly

 - Participation and attendance: 19% (190 points):

-- Attendance: 50 points: daily attendance is measured by clicker (you must have and bring a clicker to every class!) -- 2 points per 25 days (out of 30 total) -- this means you can miss up to 5 days of class as an excused absence -- I do not want to be in the business of managing excused absences -- unless you have a really extreme situation that causes you to miss more than 5 days of class, please do not email me about this.
+- Attendance: 46 points: daily attendance is measured by clicker (you must have and bring a clicker to every class!) -- 2 points per 23 days (out of 28 total after the first week of class -- we don't start counting until the 2nd week) -- this means you can miss up to 5 days of class after the first week as an excused absence -- I do not want to be in the business of managing excused absences -- unless you have a really extreme situation that causes you to miss more than 5 days of class, please do not email me about this.
 Also, you must click on 75% or more of the questions for a given day to be counted as present -- this is unfortunately necessary to prevent people from leaving after a single click, which is disruptive to the class.

 - D2L "dropped" grades: The way to get D2L to count 25 out of 30 days total attendance is that it automatically drops the lowest grades (indicated with a grey ! next to the grade item).
 This means that your first 5 attendance grades will be automatically dropped.
 Don't panic -- this is just how it works!